Learning Mutually Informed Representations for Characters and Subwords: Introduction

 In this paper, we argue that character and subword representations are distinct yet complementary.
 We introduce a novel model, named the \emph{entanglement model}, which combines a pretrained character LM and a pretrained subword LM.
 Inspired by techniques from the vision-language models (specifically ViLBERT \cite{lu2019vilbert}), we treat characters and subwords as two modalities and leverage cross-attention to learn new representations by iteratively attending between the character and subword sides of the model.
 The result is a simple, yet general approach for bringing together the fine-grained representation afforded by characters with the rich memory of subword representations.

 We evaluate our entanglement model on a variety of \emph{tasks} (named entity recognition (NER), part-of-speech (POS) tagging, and sentence classification), \emph{domains} (noisy and formal text), and \emph{languages} (English and ten African languages).
+We also evaluate the entanglement model on character-level tasks (intraword code-switching), which cannot be processed by subword models.
 Empirically, our model consistently outperforms its backbone models and previous models that incorporate character information.
 On English sequence labeling and classification tasks, the entanglement model even outperforms larger pre-trained models.
-Analysis reveals greater improvements on the character side than the subword side; though the subword side tends to perform best.
+Further, we found that the usage of subword-aware character representations yields performance gains, compared to using a character-only model.

 In order to better understand the effectiveness of our model, we also explore two natural extensions: (1) incorporating positional embeddings that explicitly align the characters and subwords and (2) masked language model (MLM) pretraining of the entanglement model.
 We find that these augmentations of the model are unnecessary, suggesting that our model is capable of learning positional alignment between characters and subwords on its own and leveraging the substantial pretraining of the backbone models \emph{without} costly pretraining of our entanglement cross-attention layers.